Master of Science in Learning Design and Innovation

 - Completed over 20 months.

-- Residency takes place three times a year over a 3-day weekend (Friday, Saturday, Sunday).
-Take only 3 Fridays off a year from work (travel logistics may require additional time off).
+- Residency takes place once a year over a 3-day weekend (Friday, Saturday, Sunday).

 - You may receive up to 9 hours of credit towards the pursuit of a doctorate degree with the School of Education.